Yiling-J/piper/README.md

 ```

 ### Strategy II
-copy config folder when you building docker image, so the true folder exists with your executable.
+copy config folder when you building docker image, so the true config folder exists with your executable.
 ```go
 import (
 	"github.com/Yiling-J/piper"